About Me

 Roberts minimizes the value of the "workability" reason in Casey for upholding the line, but that is a basic value of a line like viability.
 Basically, a range of things do occur before viability to make an earlier line problematic.
 If a right to choose is granted -- and for now Roberts grants it -- changing the line is problematic.
 And, the state does not carefully provide exceptions to deal with this either.

 Also, a basic issue here -- cited in Roe too -- is that it is the point where a fetus can survive outside the womb.
 As Casey noted: "realistic possibility of maintaining and nourishing a life outside the womb."
 The dissent quotes this, though it does not quote the wider discussion on why the viability line was chosen.
-Both the Casey plurality and Blackmun provides it.
+Both the Casey plurality and Blackmun provide it.

 The viability line is a relic of a time when we recognized only two state interests warranting regulation of abortion: maternal health and protection of “potential life.”
 Roe, 410 U. S., at 162–163.
 That changed with Gonzales v.
 Carhart, 550 U. S. 124 (2007).
 There, we recognized a broader array of interests, such as drawing “a bright line that clearly distinguishes abortion and infanticide,” maintaining societal ethics, and preserving the integrity of the medical profession.
 Id., at 157–160.
 The viability line has nothing to do with advancing such permissible goals.
 [Also cites fetal pain.]

 It is unclear how true all of this is.
-The "infanticide" line -- putting aside how useful a so-called partial birth abortion ban is there -- seems to me part of a "potential life" debate.
+The "infanticide" line -- putting aside how useful a so-called partial birth abortion ban is there -- seems to be part of a "potential life" debate.
 Also, there was and remains a compelling interest against "infanticide."
 What does that add to things?
 We still have to determine what an "infant" means, the counteracting interests of the life and health of the woman, and so forth.

 Multiple opinions also did not deny that basic medical regulations are inappropriate.
 And, Casey could be interpreted to be basically about determining if there is a substantial effect on abortion rights and "legitimate" state interests.
 Something like "societal ethics" is ridiculously overbroad.
 Anyway, the other decision did not overrule Casey, so it is unclear what difference that makes.